davidosomething/16.davidosomething.com/README.md

 And run `gulp` to build.

-Note that `jspm` is installed globally for local dev, whereas the CI-deployment scripts all use `npm run` so the `jspm` bin is provided by the local node module.
+Note that `gulp` and `jspm` are only installed globally when using for local dev, whereas the CI-deployment uses `npm run` so the binaries in `node_modules/.bin/` are in the path.
+You could technically use `npm run ci-gulp-build` if you don't want to install gulp globally.

 ## Deploy

-There are scripts configured in `package.json` to deploy via CI.
+There are npm scripts in `package.json` to build via CI.

-Output is generated to `public/` and, if running on `master` from Travis, deployed to [surge.sh](https://surge.sh/) and my [GitHub Pages repo].
+Output is generated to `public/` and, if running on `master` from Travis, the directory is deployed to [surge.sh] and the [GitHub Pages repo].

+Deployment from Travis CI is configured in `bin/travis-deploy.sh`.

 ## TODO

 - Deployment workflow:
-    - [x] Push branch to GH
-    - [x] Validation services use GH status API to validate
     - [ ] Open PR with branch, validation services validate
     - [ ] Travis builds PR, marks using GH status API
     - [ ] Merge PR into master, Travis builds, webhook to DeployBot
     - [ ] DeployBot builds and deploys, reports to GH Deployments API
 - CSS
     - [ ] lint status to code climate
 - JS
     - [ ] codecoverage to codecov.io
-    - [ ] jsdoc generation (use esdoc?)
     - [ ] can further refactor share link popups
     - [ ] react view for each article and widget
     - [ ] hot module reload